tomaskrupka/Gripper/docs/quickstart.md

 ## Hosting

-Let's create a mockup service for performing web-scraping operations.
+Let's create a standalone service called ``GripperService`` that uses Gripper.

-It can be built and packed separately depending just on the Gripper API package.
+It can be built and packed separately depending just on the API package.

 ```csharp
 // service lib; GripperService.cs